 - Develop storyboards that map out key scenes in the animation

 - Edit animation and effects based on feedback from directors, head animators, game designers, or clients

-- Meet with clients, head animators, games designers, and directors to review deadlines and development timelines.
+- Meet with clients, head animators, games designers, and directors to review deadlines and development timelines

-Some multimedia artists and animators create their work primarily using computer software or by writing their own computer code.
+Some multimedia animators create their work primarily using computer software or by writing their own computer code.
 Many animation companies have their own computer animation software that artists must learn to use.
-Other artists and animators prefer to work by drawing and painting by hand and then translating that work into computer programs.
+Other animators prefer to work by drawing and painting by hand and then translating that work into computer programs.
 Some multimedia artists use storyboards, which look like a comic strip, to help visualize the final product during the design process.